Best Practices for Defining the Scope of Work for Construction Projects

 Here are the most important steps to defining a robust Scope of Work for Construction

-- The Scope in Detail.
+- The scope in detail.
 This step is the crux of the Scope of Work, and where project planners need to include all the details and obligations that the contractors are expected to accomplish.
 This section should include finely tuned specifications like the exact dimensions of the design, and the technical details such as the expected concrete strength.
-It takes some years of experience to build up the background knowledge required to define the Scope in detail.
-Project managers and construction managers need to anticipate where the scope may be misinterpreted and what level of checks and sign offs they want to build into the project.
+It takes some years of experience to build up the background knowledge required to define the scope in detail.
+Project managers and construction managers need to anticipate where the scope may be misinterpreted and what level of checks and sign-offs they want to build into the project.

 - Deliverables.
 Each task and subtask in your Work Breakdown Structure needs deadlines and deliverables.
 Write down what they are at the highest level.
 For example, a contractor is to be hired to pour concrete so a house can be built on top of it.
 This lets the contractor know where they fit in within the overall project and exactly the task they’re being contracted for.

 - Schedule.
 The Scope of Work needs to include the schedule for that specific task.
-This lets contractors confirm their team’s availability for their bid.
+This lets contractors confirm their team’s availability for their bids.
 The schedule should note where the work fits into the overall project timeline as well, so contractors can know how likely the schedule may be delayed.
 Experienced contractors know that if they’re last on the project, it’s somewhat likely their section of work will start later than expected.

 - Administration & Terms.
 Here is where you include all the legal details and procedures the contractor needs to know, such as how change orders are handled and payments will be administered.
-Including information on what to do if there are questions with the work or unexpected circumstances is extremely important.
+Including information on what to do if there are questions about the work or unexpected circumstances is extremely important.

 One of the advantages to working with Construction Management Software like Linarc is that they’re designed to make Scopes of Work easy to define, and easy to refer back to at any point.
-This level of organization and operational clarity are necessary for projects of even modest size.
+This level of organization and operational clarity is necessary for projects of even modest size.
 Having a clear record of all events in the project, especially relating to Scope, is essential for when questions come up throughout the course of the project.